John W. Ryan: Indiana University

+Ryan served as chairman of the NCAA Presidents Commission in the mid-1980s during the battle for control of college sports.

+Ryan retired in 1987 and was immediately appointed president emeritus of Indiana University.
+He remained an active figure within the university, both as a professor in the School of Public and Environmental Affairs and as a member of several boards and committees.

 In one of his first official acts, Ryan hired legendary men's basketball coach Bob Knight on behalf of the IU Board of Trustees in 1971.

 In the 1979 film Breaking Away, he played himself as president of the university, lecturing students on their behavior at the dining hall where they fought the Cutters (a reference to stonecutters who worked in the limestone quarries in southern Indiana).

 On September 4, 2009, John Ryan was awarded the University Medal, IU's highest nonacademic award.
 According to an IU press release, "The University Medal honors individuals for singular or noteworthy contributions, including service to the university and achievement in arts, letters, science and law.
 It is the only medal that requires approval by the IU Board of Trustees.

 The presentation was a particularly special occasion, because it was Ryan who, as president, created the University Medal in 1982, bestowing it first on Thomas T. Solley, director of the IU Art Museum.
 Ryan is only the tenth person to receive the medal."